What is flu?

 Symptoms of the flu

 Symptoms are things you might feel that mean you are sick.
-Flu symptoms include:
+It can be difficult to tell flu apart from COVID-19, or other winter illnesses.
+Common symptoms of flu include:

 - muscle aches